-Eight one-way trips per month are provided for non-medical purposes, such as grocery shopping.
+Eight (8) one-way trips per month are provided for non-medical purposes, such as grocery shopping, food banks and the gym within 50 miles from the pick-up location.
 Certain locations are prohibited such as casinos.
 Trips not used within the month are not rolled over for future use.
-Trips must be booked at least 72 hours in advance, Monday through Friday, of the expected trip date.
+Trips must be booked 72 hours in advance, 7am to 8pm EST Monday through Friday and 8am to 12pm EST Saturday and Sunday.
 If you cannot go on a scheduled ride, you must cancel the ride at least 2 hours before the scheduled pick-up time.
 If you do not, and you either do not show up or late cancel, the scheduled ride will count against your eight one-way non-medical trips per month.
-Mile limitation applicable.
 This benefit is covered by the plan under the MassHealth (Medicaid) benefit.